 Offshore oil drilling would threaten Virginia’s coastal communities and fishing and tourism industries with devastating spills, while enabling more of the fossil fuel pollution causing climate change and rising sea levels.
 We want wind mills, not oil spills!

 In May 2010, as oil continued to gush into the Gulf from BP’s Deepwater Horizon disaster, President Obama canceled a pending lease sale that would have opened Virginia’s coastline to the dangers of offshore oil drilling.
 Instead of supporting the president’s move to protect our coast, Virginia’s U.S. Senators, former Sen. Jim Webb and current Sen. Mark Warner, co-sponsored legislation to pave the way for offshore drilling.
-Newly elected Sen. Tim Kaine has also come out in support of oil exploration off Virginia’s coast.
+And in April 2017, Trump signed an executive order to expand offshore drilling, which opens up Virginia’s coastlines to the potentially disastrous practice.
+His order led to an upswell of opposition from citizens and environmental groups.

 It’s time for Virginia to go all-in on wind mills, not oil spills, off of our coastline.